cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - Header
      - Description
      - Example
-   * - Artifact-Version
+   * - **Artifact-Version**
      - The version of the artifact to add.
 If not specified, the ``Bundle-Version`` attribute in the JAR file's Manfiest will be used.
-     - 1.0.0
+     - ``1.0.0``
-   * - Artifact-Extends
+   * - **Artifact-Extends**
-     - If the artifact contains plugins, which parent artifacts should have access to those plugins.
+     - If the artifact contains plugins, describes which parent artifacts should have access to those plugins.
        Multiple parents can be given by separating them with a ``/``
-     - cdap-etl-batch[3.2.0,4.0.0)/cdap-etl-realtime[3.2.0,4.0.0)
+     - ``cdap-etl-batch[3.2.0,4.0.0)/cdap-etl-realtime[3.2.0,4.0.0)``
-   * - Artifact-Plugins
+   * - **Artifact-Plugins**
-     - JSON Array of plugins contained in the artifact that are not annotated as a Plugin.
+     - JSON Array of plugins contained in the artifact that are not annotated as a plugin.
-       This should be used for 3rd party jars that need to be plugins, such as jdbc drivers.
-Each element in the array is a JSON Object containing name, type, and className of the plugin.
+       This should be used for third-party JARs that need to be plugins, such as JDBC drivers.
+Each element in the array is a JSON object containing name, type, and className of the plugin.
-     - [ { "name": "mysql", "type": "jdbc", "className": "com.mysql.jdbc.Driver" } ]
+     - ``[ { "name": "mysql", "type": "jdbc", "className": "com.mysql.jdbc.Driver" } ]``

 .. _http-restful-api-artifact-available: